4-S/4S/README.md

 **Support 4S development** and maintenance and get simple tutorials & aliases designed for your Cloud VPS!: _Vultr_, _DreamHost_, _Digital Ocean_, _Amazon EC2_, or _Google Cloud Platform_.

 Help simplify the Cloud VPS customer experience.
-> Create a $2.50/month Mumble server in 52 seconds with 4S!
+> Create a Mumble server in 50 seconds on Vultr for $2.50/month!

 ## Community Discussion